CEE MARKETS-Forint, zloty sink to record lows as global sell-off weighs

 Note: FRA quotes are for ask prices

-(Reporting by Jason Hovet in Prague, Anita Komuves in Budapest and Alicja Ptak in Warsaw; Editing by Sherry Jacob-Phillips)
+(Reporting by Jason Hovet in Prague, Krisztina Than and Anita Komuves in Budapest and Alicja Ptak and Pawel Florkiewicz in Warsaw; Editing by Sherry Jacob-Phillips)

 ((jason.hovet@thomsonreuters.com))